Journals LibraryNHS NIHR - National Institute for Health Research

 - Acts of Parliament should be referenced (see the Reference Examples page for examples)

-- URLs cited in the text or reference list should have an associated last accessed date
+- If there is no DOI available then the URLs cited in the text or reference list should have an associated last accessed date

 Although the NIHR Journals Library template is not available on EndNote, the production house have produced a template file, which is available for you to download.
 Provided the data are set up in EndNote correctly, this template should enable you to automatically produce correctly formatted references in the reference list in most cases.